valDEVid/valDEVid/README.md

 ## *About me*

 I'm David Valverde Locubiche, a student of microcomputer systems and networks in Almería.
-Since I discovered my passion for programming, I've dedicated myself to self-training in the field of backend, complementing the knowledge acquired in the intermediate degree.
+Since I discovered my passion for programming, I've dedicated myself to self-training in the field of pentesting, complementing the knowledge acquired in the intermediate degree.
 I consider myself a curious, creative person with a desire to learn and improve.

 <br/><br/>